Young couple admiring flowers in the city.

 Hmm…that sounds like a credit card.

 Yep, a personal line of credit works like a credit card.
 Only, you typically can't earn rewards on purchases.
 Also, there might be a window of time during which you can use your line of credit.
-For example, your lender might give you a two-year draw period.
+For example, your lender might give you a five-year draw period.
 That's when you can borrow against your credit line.
-Once the draw period ends, you'll have to repay any remaining balance due with interest and you won't be able to use your credit limit anymore.
-At this point, you’ll start paying off the loan in equal monthly payments calculated to pay off your balance by the end of the repayment term.
+Once the draw period ends, you'll have to repay any remaining balance due with interest and you won't be able to borrow more.
+At this point, you’ll start paying off the loan in monthly payments that are calculated to pay off your balance by the end of the repayment term.
+Your payment amount could fluctuate if your PLOC has a variable interest rate.

 For a secured personal line of credit, you pledge something of value as a guarantee that you’ll repay the loan.
 Usually, that something would be money in the bank, such as a Certificate of Deposit account.
-This kind of personal line of credit usually has a lower interest rate compared to other borrowing options.
+This kind of personal line of credit usually has a lower interest rate compared to an unsecured line of credit.

 Personal loan